Tag: reflection

 Most of us have these.
 It may be severe, and it may be mild.
 Regardless, we rarely appreciate either our to others’ sins or our own sins being confronted.

-The of Moses’ (the entire book of Deuteronomy) is all about a disciplined relationship with God.
+The end of Moses’ speech (the entire book of Deuteronomy) is all about a disciplined with God.
 Yes, disciplined.
 All of our have some sort of discipline.
 Moses helped provide the guidelines of the discipline.

 Discipline, in this sense, means to control oneself.
 Control oneself so that one doesn’t walk away from God and toward all the things of the world that can pull us away.